 Built prior to the war.
 The single runway surfaced with crushed coral, 1,350 x 20 yards (3750' x 60'), requiring landings towards the sea during day, with good approaches.
 Sgt H. Russell or W.O.
 P. Englase.
 Facilities included radio, food & water, medical assistance from Bernett.
 Native speak pidgin, plenty of empty fuel drums.

 World War II Pacific Theatre History

-On January 21, 1941 the first Japanese Navy bombers escorted by fighters conducted the first raid against Madang and Madang Airfield cratering the runway.
+On January 21, 1941 the first air raid against Madang and Madang Airifeld was conducted by Imperial Japanese Navy (IJN) bombers escorted by fighters that cratering the runway.

-During January 1943, occupied by the Japanese Army as a forward operating airfield for aircraft based at Wewak.
-Later, it was expanded to a 3.250' x 240' runway (as of August 13, 1943) with a single taxiway and revetment area (30 fighters, 1 bomber) on the eastern end.
+During January 1943, occupied by the Japanese Army as a forward operating airfield for Japanese Army Air Force (JAAF) bombers and fighters based at Wewak.
+By August 13, 1943 the Japanese had runway was 3,250' x 240' runway with a single taxiway and revetments for 30 fighters and one bomber on the eastern end.

 On March 24, 1943 Japanese bombers arrived at Wewak transporting a group of senior officers including H. E. Tsuboshima, Aide-de-Camp to the Emperor on an inspection tour of Wewak and Madang.

 April 19, 1943 Lt General Hatazo Adachi, commander of the 18th Army and his staff took off from Wewak on a flight to Madang Airfield to establish his headquarters at Madang.